 Note: A word about pricing - I price my work on what I think is fair and what the market will bear.
 Over the past 10 years my work has sold from $100 to $1800.
 As I don't make my income primarily from painting, I try to make my work affordable.
 I use quality paints, multiple coats of gesso (used to prep the surface before painting).
 Brushes come in all sorts of shapes and prices.
 I choose quality brushes and that helps in the effects I like to create.

 I sell my watercolour prints using a very high quality paper, printed with inks that last 150-175 years.
 They age very well.
 Prints for watercolours are printed on archival paper while I use canvas for the original acrylics.

-Fall Update 2020 - I have very actively painting Digital Paintings and have many prints in 3 different sizes available for less than $60 each.
+Summer Update 2021 - I have very actively painting Digital Paintings and have many prints in 3 different sizes available.
 Please review my online catalog (PDF format) at catalog for available selection!

 Update As may of you know, I will paint commissions.
 But I require enough time to research the project and then design and paint the work.
 I don't rush and like to take the time to create a piece of art.
 Some folks have very tight deadlines and I will try to come work that into my schedule.
 But it does take time so please plan ahead.